hubudibu/materials/FRONTEND/Project/README.md

 ### Text styles

-- create text style classes based on [the Zeplin styleguide](https://app.zeplin.io/project/5b965b89b47de74f65cb14be/styleguide)
+- identify & create text style classes
 - apply the text styles to your titles
 - add some more text that you already have the styles for

+## Today's exercise

 ### Centered Layout

-- create a `.wrap` class for centered content inside your sections
+- create `.wrap` and `.wrapped` class for centered content inside your sections

 ### Navigation with flexbox

-- create your header navigation layout using flexbox
+- create your header navigation layout using Flexbox
 - see [this example on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Typical_Use_Cases_of_Flexbox#Split_navigation) for flexbox ideas
+- use [the CSS-Tricks flexbox guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) for help with the syntax
 - apply text styles on your navigation links
 - steal logo from live website

-### "Our Work" boxes using basic box model
+### Footer with grid

+- create the footer layout using CSS Grid
+- use [the CSS-Tricks grid guide](https://css-tricks.com/snippets/css/complete-guide-grid/) for help with the syntax
+- apply text styles on your footer links
+- don't mind the newsletter form and the social icons for now
+- steal logo from live website

+### "Intro" section with grid

-- create the boxes for the "Our Work" section using basic box model
+- create the two-column layout of the intro section using CSS Grid
+- use [the CSS-Tricks grid guide](https://css-tricks.com/snippets/css/complete-guide-grid/) for help with the syntax
-- focus on `height`, `margin`, `padding`, `background-color` and text styles
+- add the image, text margins and text styles
-- don't worry about background images and rounded corners for now
+- don't worry mind the rounded corners for now

+### "Offline" section with grid

+- reuse what you did in the intro section for creating the section about offline learning

-### "Meet your new team" boxes using grid
+### "What you will learn" section using grid

-- create the boxes for the "Meet your new team" section using grid
+- create the boxes of the "What you will learn" section using CSS Grid
-- use pixel sizes and grid gutter
+- use [the CSS-Tricks grid guide](https://css-tricks.com/snippets/css/complete-guide-grid/) for help with the syntax
 - add text styles, padding and background colors
-- don't worry about the corner arrow for now

-### "We wrote a book" section using grid

-- create the layout for the "We wrote a book" section using grid
-- use pixel sizes
-- add text styles, padding and background colors
-- style the button
-- add the image
-- don't worry about rounded image corners for now
+- don't worry about rounded corners and graphics for now

 ## Optional homework